xperroni/Valdroid/README.md

 As I mentioned before Valgrind's [Android README](http://valgrind.org/docs/manual/dist.readme-android.html) is the authoritative reference on how to build Valgrind for Android.
 I have however introduced my own variations to the process, which I document below.

-*As already noted I have used [version r8e](http://dl.google.com/android/ndk/android-ndk-r8e-linux-x86.tar.bz2) of the Android NDK for this build.
+*As already noted I have used* [version r8e](http://dl.google.com/android/ndk/android-ndk-r8e-linux-x86.tar.bz2) *of the Android NDK for this build.
 I have no idea whether the steps below will work for other versions.*

-1. Download the [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html) toolchain and extract it to `$HOME/bin`;
-1. Run the command below to create a new stand-alone toolchain: mkdir -p $HOME/bin/android-14-ndk-4.7; \
+Download the [Android NDK](http://developer.android.com/tools/sdk/ndk/index.html) toolchain and extract it to `$HOME/bin`, then run the commands below to create a new stand-alone toolchain:

+    mkdir -p $HOME/bin/android-14-ndk-4.7
     $HOME/bin/android-ndk-r8e/build/tools/make-standalone-toolchain.sh \
         --toolchain=arm-linux-androideabi-4.7 --platform=android-14 \
         --install-dir=$HOME/bin/android-14-ndk-4.7

-1. Download Valgrind's [source archive](http://valgrind.org/downloads/), extract it and open a prompt to the extracted folder;
-1. Run the commands below:
+Download Valgrind's [source archive](http://valgrind.org/downloads/) and extract it.
+Open a prompt to the extracted folder and type the commands below:

     NDK=$HOME/bin/android-14-ndk-4.7
     BIN=$NDK/bin